Datadog’s Process Monitoring allows for real-time visibility of the most granular elements in a deployment.

 You can also scrub all arguments from processes by enabling the

 process_config: strip_proc_arguments: true

 Processes and containers are, by their nature, extremely high cardinality objects.
 Fuzzy string search helps you view relevant information.
+Enter a string of two or more characters to see results.
 Below is Datadog’s demo environment, filtered with the string

 /9. has matched in the command path, and